Derandomized Parallel Repetition via Structured PCPs

 \subsection{Proof of the result of \cite{MR08}, Theorem~\ref{thm:MR}}

 Our Theorem~\ref{thm:main} asserts the existence of a two query PCP with soundness error $1/\poly\log n$ and alphabet size $\card{\Sigma}=2^{\poly\log n}$.
-In this section we will sketch a proof of Theorem~\ref{thm:MR} in which the alphabet size $\card{\Sigma}$ can be any value smaller than $2^{\poly\log n}$ while maintaining the relation of $\eps\le1/\poly(\log\card{\Sigma})$. \begin{theorem*} [\textbf{\ref{thm:MR}}, restated]For any function $\varepsilon(n)\ge1/\poly\log n$ the class $\NP$ has a two-query PCP verifier with perfect completeness, soundness error at most $\varepsilon$ over alphabet $\Sigma$ of size at most $\card{\Sigma}\le2^{1/\poly(\varepsilon)}$. \end{theorem*} Our proof of Theorem~\ref{thm:MR} relies on the scheme of \cite{DH09} who showed a generic way to compose a PCP with a dPCP, and then proved Theorem~\ref{thm:MR} by repeating the composition step, assuming the existence of two building blocks: a PCP and a dPCP.
+In this section we will sketch a proof of Theorem~\ref{thm:MR} in which the alphabet size $\card{\Sigma}$ can be any value smaller than $2^{\poly\log n}$ while maintaining the relation of $\eps\le1/\poly(\log\card{\Sigma})$. \begin{theorem*} [\textbf{\ref{thm:MR}}, restated,~\cite{MR08}]For any function $\varepsilon(n)\ge1/\poly\log n$ the class $\NP$ has a two-query PCP verifier with perfect completeness, soundness error at most $\varepsilon$ over alphabet $\Sigma$ of size at most $\card{\Sigma}\le2^{1/\poly(\varepsilon)}$. \end{theorem*} Our proof of Theorem~\ref{thm:MR} relies on the scheme of \cite{DH09} who showed a generic way to compose a PCP with a dPCP, and then proved Theorem~\ref{thm:MR} by repeating the composition step, assuming the existence of two building blocks: a PCP and a dPCP.
 We plug in our constructions of a PCP (Theorem~\ref{thm:main}) and of a dPCP (Theorem~\ref{thm:main-dPCP}) into the composition scheme of \cite{DH09} and obtain a new construction of the verifier of Theorem~\ref{thm:MR} that does not rely on low degree polynomials. \begin{remark} An important feature of the theorem of \cite{MR08} asserts that the verifier is randomness-efficient, i.e. it uses only $(1+o(1))\log n$ random bits rather than $O(\log n)$ random bits.
+This is equivalent to constructing constraint graphs of almost-linear size rather than polynomial size (see Remark~\ref{rem:randomness-vs-size}).
 Using the composition scheme of \cite{DH09}, the outcome will be randomness efficient as long as the PCP verifier at the outermost level of composition is randomness-efficient.
 It does not, for example, depend on whether the dPCP is randomness-efficient.